Monday, October 31, 2016

 If you obtain those items and then offer them to shoppers at an estate sale or pawn shop, let’s say, the heirloom value probably evaporates.
 Researchers at Université Lille in France and Bilkent University in Turkey recommend you rejuvenate the heirloom value so you can net more for the items.

-The methods for accomplishing this depend on you presenting the items in ways that relate the potential purchaser’s past, present, and future.
-Asking the person to talk about their own history as they hold the items can help.
+The methods for accomplishing this depend on you presenting the items in ways which relate the potential purchaser’s past, present, and future.
+Asking the shopper to talk about their own history as they hold the items can help.
 While doing this, your comments on the craftsmanship shown in the items add effectiveness.
 For some consumers and with appropriate items, an expert appraisal of an item’s worth instills heirloom value.

 Heighten the appeal with a backstory.
 Products sell better when each item comes with a tale to give it distinction.
 Retailers of antiques, art objects, and handmade crafts find that easier to do than those who sell toasters or toilet paper.
 Yet, if the toaster or toilet paper was previously considered an heirloom, an intriguing backstory about why could bring this value back to life.